An Arithmetic Count of the Lines on a Smooth Cubic Surface: Counting lines on the cubic surface

 Let $f, g \in H^{0}(G, \calE)-\calD_0$ be given.
 A dimension count shows that, after possibly passing to an odd degree extension when $k$ is finite, there exists a $3$-dimensional subspace $S \subset H^{0}(G, \calE)$ such that $S \cap \calD_0$ is the $k$-points of the cone over a $0$-dimensional subscheme.
 In other words, $\calD_0$ is a union of finitely many $1$-dimensional subspaces.
 After possibly further passing to a larger odd degree extension of $k$, there are strictly fewer $1$-dimensional subspaces contained in $\calD_0$ than there are $2$-dimensional subspaces of $S$ containing $f$, so we can pick a $2$-dimensional subspace $T_{f} \subset S$ that contains $f$ and is not contained in $\calD_0$ as well as an analogous subspace $T_{g}$ containing $g$.
 By another dimension count, the intersection $T_{f} \cap T_{g}$ is nonzero, so we can pick a nonzero vector $h \in T_{f} \cap T_{g}$.
 Both the line joining $f$ to $h$ and the line joining $h$ to $g$ are disjoint from $\calD_0$ by construction. \end{proof}

-\begin{proof}[Proof of Main Theorem] The $\bbA^1$-Euler number of $\calE$ is well-defined by Lemma~\ref{Lemma: EulerNumberDefined}, and Lemma~\ref{Lemma: LocalIndexIsType} identifies the left-hand side of \eqref{Eqn: FinalLineCount} with the Euler number $e^{\bbA^{1}}(\calE)$, showing that expression is independent of the choice of smooth surface.
+\begin{proof}[Proof of Main Theorem] The $\bbA^1$-Euler number of $\calE$ is well-defined by Lemma~\ref{Lemma: EulerNumberDefined}, and Lemma~\ref{Lemma: LocalIndexIsType} identifies the left-hand side of \eqref{Eqn: FinalLineCount} with the Euler number $e^{\bbA^{1}}(\calE, \sigma_f)$, where $f$ is a degree $3$ homogeneous polynomial whose zero locus is $V$.
+By Lemma~\ref{Lemma: EulerNumberDefined}, this expression is independent of the choice of smooth surface.
 We complete the proof by computing the expression for two especially simple surfaces.

 Consider first the surface $V$ defined by $f = x_1^3 + x_2^3 + x_3^3 + x_4^3$ over a field $k$ that has characteristic not equal to $3$ and does not contain a primitive third root of unity $\zeta_{3}$.
 This is a smooth surface that contains $3$ lines with field of definition $k$ and 12 lines with fields of definition $L=k(\zeta_{3})$.
 The lines are described as follows.
 For $i_1, i_2 = 0, 1, 2$, the subspace